 Book your Maui helicopter flight.

-#6 Waikuni Waterfalls, Maui
+#6 Waikani Waterfalls, Maui

-On the drive to Hana, Maui, you’ll come across many waterfalls, but the most popular are the Waikuni waterfalls, aka The Three Bears.
+On the drive to Hana, Maui, you’ll come across many waterfalls, but the most popular are the Waikani waterfalls, aka The Three Bears.
 Their sizes are reminiscent of Goldilocks’ Papa, Mama and Baby Bear.
-The Upper Waikuni waterfalls can be seen from the bridge, but it’s highly recommended that you drive past the bridge and park at the small parking lot on the left side.
+The Upper Waikani waterfalls can be seen from the bridge, but it’s highly recommended that you drive past the bridge and park at the small parking lot on the left side.
 The walk back to the bridge is short and you won’t have to worry about blocking traffic on the busy Hana highway.

 While the view from the bridge is outstanding, it is possible to get a closer look.
 The rocks are slippery and unstable here and there was a landslide back in 2012.
 Take extra precaution if you attempt this.